MangelMaxime/FlimFlam-Showcase/README.md

 ## How to run

-To run this repo you need to have yarn installed. (current version used 0.18.1) and then run this commands.
+To run this repo you need to have yarn installed. (current version used 0.18.1)

+Then run this commands:

 ```bash
 -> yarn install